lihongchun2007/LinuxArchive/README.md

 ## Bash scripts in linux/bash
 - `monitorAP` Monitor status of WiFi APs
-- `weather` Check weather from wttr.in from terminal
+- `weather` Check weather from wttr.in in terminal

 ## Configuration files in win
-- `myHotKey.ahk` My keyboard shortcuts of [Hotkeys](https://www.autohotkey.com/docs/Hotkeys.htm)
+- `myHotKey.ahk` Configuration of keyboard shortcuts of [Hotkeys](https://www.autohotkey.com/docs/Hotkeys.htm)